jerrybeanman/defendaman/readme.md

 - **Ninja**
 	- Close-quarter combat specialists with high health pool
 		- Normal attack: Swing katana
-		- Special ability(shukuchi): Teleport to the destination area, which grants the advantage to maneuver in and out of combat.
+		- Special ability-**shukuchi**: Teleport to the destination area, which grants the advantage to maneuver in and out of combat.

 		`[TODO:: Insert Ninja special ability screenshot here]`